Who Dunnit: Elevator

+Unlike clues, evidence items do provide information that can be used to narrow the pool of suspects (e.g. a set of cufflinks, suggesting that the killer is a man).

 After a floor is visited, a bank of three stand-up targets rises to block the ramps; all three must be hit to lower them and access the elevator again.
-Shots to the UP or DOWN ramps skip any previously visited floors.
+Shots to the Up or Down ramps skip any previously visited floors.
 Once every floor has been visited, all of them become available.

 Basement Multiball

 This mode can be started in three different ways: